How an Oil Pressure Gauge Works

 The pressure of the oil depends on the viscosity of the oil, which is highest when the car is cool.
 Oil pressure readings of a car are at normal when it is turned on and left to idle for a while.

 Checking your oil pressure gauge is a relatively simple task.
 The oil pressure gauge is located next to all the other gauges in front of you if you are the driver and will likely have an oil sign next to it.
 The first thing you have to do is establish baseline values of a properly functioning engine; this will determine the existing conditions of pressure within the car oil lubrication system.
 Recommended values are between 20 and 60, the gauge will have readings from 0 to 100.

 If the values fall below the recommended engine oil pressure figures it is likely to mean that the car is either over heated or the oil in your lubrication system is less than normal and needs to be replenished.
 If the value increases it means that the engine is cooling down or there is some other serious problem with the system.
 Commonly you will encounter lower oil pressure readings rather than high, which is a rarity.
 Whenever the system reads values that are out of the normal range the light on the oil pressure gauge switches on.
 Modern cars have an oil pressure sensor switch which turns this light on to draw your attention to it.

 Efficiency of Motor Functioning and Maintenance

 The oil pressure readings in speed cars is subjective depending on its capacity, therefore manufacturers have developed a system of readings which is associated with the RPMs of the car.
 But whatever your car type for efficient and optimal performance it is important to regularly change your car oil (as prescribed by your car manual or mechanic).
-If the oil levels in your car system drop, it will cause the grinding up off bearings and aging of the engine.
+If the oil levels in your car system drop, it will cause engine damage.